Data-Visualization-Berlin/manifesto/README.md

 Those two rarely come together, but if you can afford the price of sharing your idea, many heads can make it real!

+#### Innovate

+Yes, innovate.
+Sometimes it's just too hard to do that in companies or universities, they already have their schemas and they cannot afford to fail.
+It's also difficult to do that alone, since too many different skills are needed.
+So here we are.

 ### Principles

 #### Hands on